 The Virginia Native Plant Site Registry Program is a voluntary program designed by the VNPS to protect the plant treasures residing in natural communities throughout Virginia.
-Landowners who agree to register their properties as a Virginia Native Plant Registry Site take an important step towards preserving the natural features of the land.
+Landowners and stewards who agree to register their properties as a Virginia Native Plant Registry Site take an important step towards preserving the natural features of the land.
 The program was launched at the September, 1989 Annual Meeting in order to preserve outstanding examples of native plants and their habitats (see the VNPS Bulletin Vol. 8, No. 4, Winter, 1989).

 About the Virginia Native Plant Site Registry